kriztiank-UCN/nextjs-jobify-app/assets/README.md

    - Use `z.infer<typeof createAndEditJobSchema>` to infer the type of the `createAndEditJobSchema` object.
    - Export the `CreateAndEditJobType` type so it can be used in other files.

-Enums in TypeScript are a special type that allows you to define a set of named constants.
-They can be numeric or string-based.

 ## Types

 - utils/types.ts